-At Humble Brands, we embrace sweat as a part of our commitment to healthy and natural living.
-Switching to all-natural deodorant can be a great first step in this journey.
+At Humble Brands, we embrace sweat as a part of our commitment to healthy living.
+Switching to aluminum free deodorant can be a great first step in this journey.
 Wherever the summer takes you, we hope these tips help you keep your cool.

 1MSU Extension Food & Health.
 (September 10, 2018) Is sweating good for you?
 Michigan State University.

 2Harvard Health Publishing.
 (March 25, 2020.)
 How much water should you drink?
 Harvard Medical School.